Posted on November 5, 2019 in assault & violent crimes

 The reason for this is simple: you must provide a judge with the justification needed to sentence you appropriately.
 Merely getting up there and saying that you’re sorry is not typically enough.
 The importance of mitigation is best highlighted by the Class 2 Felony sentencing range.
 If you are convicted of a Class 2 Felony and have no prior convictions, you can be sentenced anywhere from 3 years to 12.5 years in prison or receive probation for up to 7 years.
 Mitigation can make the difference between no incarceration and spending more than a decade in prison.

 If you are facing criminal charges or have already been convicted, you should not leave your sentencing to chance or judicial caprice.
-An attorney with experience in mitigation work is the best step you can take to obtain a shorter sentence in your case.
+A Phoenix criminal lawyer with experience in mitigation work is the best step you can take to obtain a shorter sentence in your case.
 The team at AZ Defenders have decades of collective experience in collecting and presenting mitigation.
-Don’t leave it up to chance, call us at 480-456-6400 or contact us online today for a free consultation to find out how we can help you get the best possible result in your case.
+Don’t leave it up to chance, call us at (480) 456-6400 or contact us online today for a free consultation to find out how we can help you get the best possible result in your case.